-DNR and its partners are moving forward with the removal of the Bloede Dam.
-Work is expected to begin October 2016.
-The work will occur in three phases.
-The first phase is the relocation of the 42" main sewer line which runs through the dam.
+DNR and it's partners plan to begin the removal of the Bloede Dam in spring/summer 2017.
+The first phase of the project will involve the relocation of the 42" main sewer line which runs through the dam.
 This will result in the closure of a portion of the Grist Mill Trail for approximately 18-20 months.
-The initial phase will also require the removal of approximately 7 acres of trees in the vicinity of the dam and the Grist Mill Trail.
+This initial phase will also require the removal of approximately 7 acres of trees in the vicinity of the dam and Grist Mill Trail.
 A Forest Conservation Plan has been developed to ensure successful reforestation (more details to come).
-During all phases of the project, visitors can expect to see and hear increased truck and construction activity between Illchester Bridge and Bloede Dam.
+Once the relocation of the sewer line is complete, work to remove the actual dam structure will begin in the summer of 2018.
+During all phases of the project, visitors should expect to see and hear increased truck activity between Illchester Bridge and Bloede Dam.

 Materials presented at the Open House can be downloaded by clicking the link below:

 Bloede Dam Removal Open House on January 29 (13MB sized file)Bloede Dam Public Comments Response 2015

 DNR and it's partners have completed the following tasks for developing the design plans:

 Looking ahead, DNR and it's partners will work on the following tasks: